SkyblockClient/SkyblockClient-REPO/files/guides/skytils.md

 > /skytils or /st

 Open the mod's config menu - turn on features and solvers.
+> /skytils help

+See all of the mod's commands.
 > /skytils setkey [key]

 Sets your API key (will also grab it from /api new).